rebelsky/sams-assorted-musings-reflections/nystrom.md

 Grinnellians you should know (or know about): Jennelle Nystrom '14
 ==================================================================

+*Part of a continuing series about a variety of folks associated with Grinnell, including faculty, alumni, staff, current students, and more.*

+---

 How can I describe Jennelle Nystrom '14?
 In some ways, she's a poster child for a Grinnell education (almost literally; we featured her in at least one fundraising letter).
 Why?
 Because she shows